brucejaya/payment-splitter/README.md

 # Hypersurface Protocol

 Welcome to Hypersurface.
 A digital equity infrastructure for the internet age.
 Hypersurface reconfigures many of the control structures that businesses operate on using non-legal code based mechanisms.

-# Hypersurface Protocol

-Welcome to Hypersurface.
-A protocol for lightweight, accessible and open digital equity on the blockchain.
-Hypersurface makes the issuance, management, and transfer of digital equity as easy as sending email.
+The Hypersurface core protocol enables lightweight, accessible and open digital equity on the blockchain, making the issuance, management, and transfer of tokenised assets as easy as sending email.

+## To-do
+The core protocol is (remarkably) approaching complete MVP.
+It is not tidy.
+The protocol needs to go through the wash many, many times.
+However, the fundamental structure and core components are present.
+Next steps are:

+1. Consider the relative strengths of an ERC-745 claims holder as compared to an ERC-780 claims registry
+2. Bool based approvals in `identity/MultiSignature.sol` and identity is complete...
+3. Same controls applied recursively to form organisation accounts?
+4. Refactor Kali code base with support for Hypercores, particular focus on modularity and extensibility
+5. Subdomains!
+6. Factory, storage, upgradeability

 ## Structure
 The Hypersurface Protocol primarily consists of two core components, each with several sub-components split into folders.